-Project: In this new project we aim to address this situation by providing algorithmic approaches for low-cost robot swarms to adapt their behavior — in no more than a few minutes — to faults sustained by individual robots of the collective.
+In this new project we aim to address this situation by providing algorithmic approaches for low-cost robot swarms to adapt their behavior — in no more than a few minutes — to faults sustained by individual robots of the collective.
 The developed algorithms will be demonstrated on, ground mobile robots and aquatic surface drone swarms.
 Success in this project would demonstrate that swarm behavior adaptation can enable large-scale robot swarms to recover from faults, sparking further research into integrating such robotic systems into our day-to-day lives, with robot swarms working seamlessly around us, performing vital tasks such as the autonomous monitoring of large water-bodies for pollutants, using a swarm of aquatic surface drones.
-Research in this project will be developed in close collaboration with industry partners at ASV Global and MBDA UK.

-About us: We are an internationally renowned team of researchers based at the School of Electronics and Computer Science at the University of Southampton.
-Our research interests are focussed on developing and applying techniques from machine learning, evolutionary computation, swarm robotics, multi-agent systems, and autonomous systems to a range of complex real-world problems.
+We are an internationally renowned team of researchers based at the School of Electronics and computer Science at the University of Southampton.
+Our research interests are focused on developing and applying techniques from machine learning, evolutionary computation, swarm robotics, multi-agent systems, and autonomous systems to a range of complex real-world problems.
 We have an impressive track record of published research in top conferences and journals in these areas.

-We currently have a position open for a postdoctoral researcher — if you like to join our effort, please visit https://jobs.soton.ac.uk/Vacancy.aspx?ref=997118FP.
-If interested in a PhD in this area, please email firstname.lastname@example.org.
+We currently have a position open for a PhD researcher — if you like to join our effort, please email firstname.lastname@example.org with your CV and motivation letter.

 Cully, Antoine, Jeff Clune, Danesh Tarapore, and Jean-Baptiste Mouret.
 “Robots that can adapt like animals.”
 Nature 521, no. 7553 (2015): 503.